-Many rural areas face challenges recruiting and retaining dentists to practice in their communities.
+To increase access to care, rural communities are using workforce models to address the challenge many rural areas face with recruiting and retaining dentists to practice in their communities.
 In rural areas, there are fewer available local training programs for dental hygienists and assistants, lower private and public health insurance reimbursement rates for services, and fewer employment opportunities for the dentist's spouse.
-In order to increase access to care, rural communities are using workforce models to recruit and retain dentists.

-- Encouraging students from rural communities to choose dental careers by developing programs that introduce students to the dental profession
+- Encouraging students from rural communities to choose dental careers by developing programs (often called bridge or pipeline programs) that introduce students to the dental profession.

 Resources to Learn More